KEP-5677: DRA Resource Availability Visibility

 1. Asynchronous operation: Unlike SubjectAccessReview (synchronous), this uses the CSR pattern where user must wait for controller processing.

 2. One-time calculation: Each request is processed once.
+Once status is set it becomes immutable; metadata (labels, annotations) follows the standard object-meta update rules.
 To get updated data, delete and recreate the request.

 4. Controller processing delay: Status is not immediate - controller must process the request.
 Typically completes within seconds.